 Phase 15: Done.
 And Happy I Did It.

 That post-ride feeling is the best, isn’t it?
-The endorphins are flowing, I know I’ve started my day off responsibly, and oatmeal is waiting upstairs.
+The endorphins are flowing, I know I’ve started my day off responsibly, and oatmeal is waiting downstairs.
 Time to hit the showers.